2024 Houston Astros season: July

+Yordan Alvarez' cycle

 On July 21, Álvarez hit for the cycle at T-Mobile Park, the first of his career, in a loss 6–4 to Seattle.
-It was the 10th cycle in franchise history and first since Altuve hit one August 28, 2023, versus Boston.
+It was the 11th cycle in franchise history and first since Altuve hit one August 28, 2023, versus Boston.
+Alvarez singled in the top of the first inning and connected for a home run (20) off Bryan Woo in the top of the fourth inning.
+In the top of the sixth inning, he tripled (2) off Taylor Saucedo, and doubled during the top of the eighth to complete the cycle.
+Alvarez went 4-for-4.

+Rest of July

 The Astros activated Victor Caratini from the IL on July 22.

 On July 30, the Astros acquired starting pitcher Yusei Kikuchi from the Toronto Blue Jays in a trade for rookies Jake Bloss and Joey Loperfido and minor league prospect Will Wagner.
 On the same day, the Astros acquired left-handed relief pitcher Caleb Ferguson from the Yankees for minor league pitcher Kelly Austin.

 In 6–2 a loss to the Pittsburgh Pirates on July 30, Yainer Díaz was 4-for-4 with a home run, his second career four-hit game.
 Over his previous 30 games, he had hit .374 with 46 hits and 24 RBI.
 On July 31, Dubón hit his first career pinch hit home run, a two-run home run the sixth inning to cap a 5–4 win over Pittsburgh.
 It was the Astros' second pinch-hit home run of the season, following Caratini's on April 30 vs the Guardians.